"It Was Chasing Me" - Man Gets Blamed For Death Of Dog That Was Chasing Him, Gets Dragged Online By Owner

 The owners of the dog are to blame

 Furthermore, the man's feelings of being blamed by the dog's owner may reflect a broader theme of accountability in relationships.
-According to behavioral psychology, individuals are often quick to assign blame in emotionally charged situations, which can lead to conflict and misunderstanding.
 This highlights the importance of open communication in addressing feelings of guilt and responsibility.

 Saving all the threat comments